 3. Cash Flow Freedom

-Now that the mortgage is gone, that $1,437/month (plus the extra principal) is fully freed up.
-I am now investing 100% of that money.
+Once the mortgage is gone, that $1,437/month (plus the extra principal) is fully freed up.
+The entire amount can now be invested.

-I'm dollar-cost averaging into the market heavily NOW, with a paid-off house as my safety net.
+Dollar-cost averaging into the market heavily, with a paid-off house as a safety net, is a powerful position.

 How I Did It (The Strategy)